CBSE Class 12 chemistry for the academic year 2020-2021

 Chapter 10 – Haloalkanes and Haloarenes

-Haloalkanes and haloarenes are the hydrocarbons in which one or more hydrogen atoms have been replaced with halogen atoms.
-The primary difference between haloalkanes and haloarenes is that haloalkanes are derived from open-chain hydrocarbons (alkanes) whereas haloarenes are derived from aromatic hydrocarbons.
+Haloalkanes and haloarenes are important classes of organic compounds in which one or more hydrogen atoms in hydrocarbons are replaced with halogen atoms.
+Haloalkanes are derived from open-chain hydrocarbons (alkanes), while haloarenes are derived from aromatic hydrocarbons.

 Chapter 11 – Alcohols, Phenols and Ethers